Monday, February 22, 2010

 A: The extended studio version has some sublime moments that don’t all make it onto the Dublin stage, but overall the balance is right.

-V: This sounds so good live – you can tell it was composed that way.
-Not sure what Frances Ruffelle has come dressed as.
+’m not sure what Frances Ruffelle has come dressed as.
 That is perhaps the song’s weak point: it’s wonderful but perhaps a little too highbrow for its own good.
 Great ending though.

 07 Croatia